-- Skipjack is the dominant species in the WCPO purse seine catch, and understanding its dynamics is vital to understanding the behaviour of the fishery; - Lower tag-return rates of skipjack compared to yellowfin and bigeye are expected, therefore larger release numbers are required to achieve the same number of returns;

-- The skipjack stock assessment is more reliant on tagging data than the yellowfin and bigeye assessments; and - Changes in skipjack distribution and abundance may well be sensitive indicators of ecosystem state (Sibert et al. 2006).
+- Skipjack is the dominant species in the WCPO purse seine catch, and understanding its dynamics is vital to understanding the behaviour of the fishery; - Lower tag-return rates of skipjack compared to yellowfin and bigeye are expected (on the basis of preliminary Phase 1 results); therefore larger release numbers are required to achieve the same number of returns; - The skipjack stock assessment is more reliant on tagging data than the yellowfin and bigeye assessments; and - Changes in skipjack distribution and abundance may well be sensitive indicators of ecosystem state (Sibert et al. 2006).